 |

-Step Five: Installation Be sure to locate your device in an area of your house that gets the best reception.
+Step Five: Installation Be sure to locate your gateway device in an area of your house that gets the best reception.
 Installation varies slightly for each of these landline-to-cell phone converters.
 From my experience, the Dock-N-Talk was very easy to set up following their manual.
 It took less than 5 minutes to set up the Dock-N-Talk, and another 5 minutes with Tech Support to help me synch the Bluetooth between the Dock-N-Talk and my cell phone.
 I talked to a real person at 5pm on a weekday, and they answered immediately.
 I had also spent about 15 minutes disconnecting the landline from my house following the instructions in Step Four prior to setting up the Dock-N-Talk. |

 |